 by Lauren Osgood | Mar 06, 2019 | Workers' Compensation

-If after you file a workers’ compensation claim your employer terminates you, the law requires an injured worker to notify their employer that they are considering filing a lawsuit against them for the termination.
+If you file a workers’ compensation claim and your employer then terminates you, the law requires you to notify your employer that you are considering filing a lawsuit against them for the termination.
 If the employer is not notified within the time frame you run the risk of losing your right to pursue any further action.
+If you believe that you have been fired in violation of Ohio law, you only have 180 days from the notice of the termination, demotion, reassignment, or punitive action taken to file an action in the common pleas court of the county of your employment.
+Therefore, as soon as you know that you are being terminated, you should speak to an attorney to explore your options.

 - Social Security and Disability Compensation